 Traditional Indigenous Foods in Canada

-Indigenous Canadian foods include native species of plants or animals that were eaten by the Indigenous people of Canada.
+Indigenous Canadian foods include native species of plants or animals that were eaten by the Indigenous People of Canada.
+Indigenous Peoples and their diets are as diverse as the numerous countries and cuisines in Europe.
 Some foods we are very familiar with including the maple syrup used in these Health Soft Pumpkin Cookies, or the wild rice used in this Simple Breakfast Chia Seed Pudding with Wild Rice.

 Across our varied landscape, traditional foods included everything from fish, seafood, seaweed, game meat, berries, fruit, roots, greens, corn, beans, squash (three sisters!), small mammals, seal and nuts!

 Traditional Foods Post Contact

 Canada’s colonial past is marked by a steady erosion of indigenous food traditions, a process aided by the use of food and food sovereignty as a weapon against indigenous peoples (2).
 This complex issue deserves more than can be offered through this recipe – for further reading, this is a good place to start The History Of Food In Canada Is A History of Colonization.

 Dandelion was used as a food and medicine by Indigenous people, though it may have been introduced post-contact.
 I love using dandelion in this Dandelion Root Latte Recipe and have written about Dandelion Root Benefits, How To Harvest and Women’s Health here.

 Why I Made These 2 Ingredient Corn Patties

 Corn As A Traditional Indigenous Food